LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 # Class Structure
 * Prep work
-  * Students are assigned chapters and exercises to complete before class
+  * Students are assigned chapters and exercises to complete BEFORE class
 * Primary Instruction
   * Every class has a primary instruction session led by the instructor
   * Lasts 45 minutes to 1 hour